Last Updated on March 8, 2021 by Julia Wilson

 Nipples – Cats have eight nipples in two rows of four.
 Both male and female cats have nipples.

 Belly button – The fur hides the belly button on most cats although cats.
-However, if you look carefully, the belly button can be seen as a small, round area in the middle of the belly which has no fur.
+However, if you look carefully, the belly button can be seen as a small, round area in the middle of the belly that has no fur.

 Other parts of the body have fur, but it is less dense.
 Areas include in front of the ears, the inside of the ears and the belly, particularly towards the hind legs as well as the inner hind legs.
 It should be noted that these areas are also commonly affected by certain conditions such as allergies, dermatitis and over-grooming, as they are easier to reach when an itchy cat is grooming.
 Below is an image of a cat with severe contact dermatitis, which presented with areas of hair loss on the hind legs and redness.